keranm/mySiteTemplate/readme.md

 Usage
 ===========
-This project is really intended as a personal project, but hey, if the files help you in anyway - please feel free to use, share, build on, etc.
+This project is really intended as a personal project, but hey, if the files help you in anyway - please feel free to use, share, build on, etc. Free to share